devleaks/cockpitdecks-docs/docs/index.md

 Cockpitdecks can run on the same computer as X-Plane, or a remote computer, network-connected to X-Plane.

-In Cockpitdecks, the [[Cockpit]] holds all your decks.
+You can now proceed to the discovery of Cockpitdecks [[Concepts]], or directly jump to the [[Cockpit]] that holds all your decks.
+Or if you are impatient to try Cockpitdecks, head for [[Installation]]

 **Post Scriptum**

-Currently, Cockpitdecks only connects to X-Plane flight simulator.
-However, hooks are ready to connect to other simulator, like Microsoft Flight Simulator.
+Cockpitdecks currently only connects to X-Plane flight simulator.
+However, hooks are ready to connect to other simulators, like Microsoft Flight Simulator.
 Packages like [pysimconnect](https://github.com/patricksurry/pysimconnect) can be used to bridge Cockpitdecks and MSFS.
 Unfortunately, these packages only run on Microsoft Window platform because they require MSFS SDK only available on the MS Window platform.

-In this respect, X-Plane, which runs on MS Windows, MacOS, and Linux, and accept interaction through network ports is a far more open.
+In this respect, X-Plane and Cockpitdecks, which runs on MS Windows, MacOS, and Linux, and accept interaction through network ports is a far more open.

 If a developer want to create the MSFS Cockpitdecks plugin, please contact me.